 The petroleum logging instruments need to face very harsh working conditions that are usually high temperatures and high pressure.
 According to our practical experience, the usual working environment is 140℃~175℃ with 140mpa~160mpa.
 The polymers used in these instruments are required high mechanical strength, excellent electrical insulation properties, and good dimensional stability.
 So PEEK plastic is an ideal material for this application.

-For logging tools, there are three commonly used PEEK plastic, PEEK Virgin, PEEK GF30, and PEEK Virgin Black.
+For logging tools, there are two commonly used PEEK plastic, the PEEK Virgin and PEEK GF30.
 According to the PEEK datasheet, this material has a high long-term service temperature, a high glass transition temperature, and excellent mechanical strength.
 The properties could be maintained even under the logging working condition.
 So PEEK plastic is widely used nowadays in the industry.

 PEEK Used as Insulation Casing